-The SP-SSE MUST issue a 404 Not Found response to a REGISTER request, if the Registration AOR of the SIP-PBX is not found in its database.
-An SIP-PBX receiving such a response to a REGISTER request MUST consider the Registration attempt to have failed, and notify the SIP-PBX administrator if possible through some means.
-The SIP-PBX SHOULD follow the backoff procedures defined previously in Section 15.4.1.1.
+A SIP PBX that fails authentication MUST consider the Registration attempt to have failed, and notify the SIP-PBX administrator if possible through some means.
+The SIP-PBX SHOULD follow the backoff procedures defined previously in Section 16.4.1.1.

-15.4.1.4 Incorrect SIP-PBX Password
+16.4.1.4 Incorrect SIP-PBX Password

-If the digest challenge response of the SIP-PBX in its REGISTER request is stale or invalid, the SP-SSE MUST issue one of the following response codes:
+If the digest challenge response of the SIP-PBX in its REGISTER request is stale or invalid, the SP-SSE MUST issue one of the following response codes, unless the SP-SSE is configured to silently discard these requests based on policy:

-- a 401 Unauthorized,

-- a 407 Proxy Authentication Required or
+- a 401 Unauthorized. - a 407 Proxy Authentication Required, or

-- a 403 Forbidden
+• a 403 Forbidden